 Communicating science in words that are engaging and understandable is vital at many levels.
 The BSCB Science Writing Prize was launched in 2009 to encourage and reward high quality writing on topics of key relevance to cell biology.
 Entrants have either communicated their own research projects or science stories in the literature, in a clear and concise way aimed at a non-specialist audience, or written essays that were not be limited to research per se, but tackled a bioethical or science policy issue.
 The BSCB Science Writing Prize aims to encourage writing skill development in young researchers rather than seasoned veterans (see rules below).

-The winner of the 2018 competition is Alex Binks from the University of Glasgow.
+The winner of the 2019 competition is Laura Hankins from the University of Oxford.

 You can read the winning entry here.